mageplaza/magento-promo-banner-graphql/README.md

 - Use Magento 2.3.x or higher.
 Set your site to [developer mode](https://www.mageplaza.com/devdocs/enable-disable-developer-mode-magento-2.html).
 - Set GraphQL endpoint as `http://<magento2-server>/graphql` in url box, click **Set endpoint**.
   (e.g. `http://dev.site.com/graphql`)
-- To view the queries that the **Mageplaza Promo Banner GraphQL** extension supports, you can look in `Docs > Query` in the right corner
+- To view the queries that the **Mageplaza Promo Banner GraphQL** extension supports, you can look in `Docs > Query` in the right corner.

 ## 3. Devdocs